 - 1. Kabuki syndrome was first described in Japan in 1967 by Dr. Niikawa and in 1968 by Dr. Kuroki.
 Each identified unique malformations in several other patients over the next decade. - 2.
 Kabuki syndrome became a formal diagnosis in 1981. - 3.
 While some syndromes are linked to a chromosome abnormality, Kabuki syndrome is linked to a change at the gene level. - 4.
 There were five cardinal traits originally used to clinically diagnose syndrome. - 5.
 Kabuki syndrome affects approximately 1 in 32,000 births worldwide. - 6.
-Mutations in two genes are currently identified as a cause for Kabuki syndrome.
-KMT2D (formerly known as MLL2) and KDM6A. - 7.
+Mutations in two genes are currently identified as a cause for Kabuki syndrome: KMT2D (formerly known as MLL2) and KDM6A. - 7.
 Kabuki syndrome was originally referred to as Kabuki make-up syndrome (KMS); Niikawa-Kuroki syndrome would be a second, alternate name.
 Kabuki make-up syndrome would later be shortened to Kabuki syndrome. - 8.
 Individuals with Kabuki syndrome can have an excellent memory in certain areas, despite experiencing intellectual delays. - 9.
-The first of five characteristics used to clinically diagnose Kabuki syndrome was skeletal abnormalities. - 10.
-The second characteristic used to clinically diagnose Kabuki syndrome was dermatoglyphic abnormalities. - 11.
-The third characteristic used to clinically diagnose Kabuki syndrome was postnatal short stature. - 12.
-The fourth characteristic used to clinically diagnose Kabuki syndrome was mild to moderate intellectual disabilities.
-Approximately 5% of individuals with Kabuki syndrome have no intellectual - 13.
-Flat block feet are a common Kabuki trait.
+Seizures can occur in Kabuki syndrome. - 10.
+One of the features of Kabuki syndrome is beautiful, long eyelashes and large eyes. - 11.
+Flat block feet are a common Kabuki trait. - 12.
+The first of five characteristics used to clinically diagnose Kabuki syndrome was skeletal abnormalities. - 13.
+The second characteristic used to clinically diagnose Kabuki syndrome was dermatoglyphic (fingers, hands and feet) abnormalities. - 14.
+The third characteristic used to clinically diagnose Kabuki syndrome was postnatal short stature.

-- 14. The fifth characteristic that was used to clinically diagnose Kabuki syndrome was facial features.
+- 15. The fourth characteristic used to clinically diagnose Kabuki syndrome was mild to moderate intellectual disabilities.
+Approximately 5% of individuals with Kabuki syndrome have no intellectual impairment. - 16.
+The fifth characteristic that was used to clinically diagnose Kabuki syndrome was facial features.
 Facial features continue to be an important aspect in identifying patients with Kabuki syndrome.
-Individuals with Kabuki syndrome generally have long palpebral fissures with eversion of the outer third, arched eyebrows with sparse outer half, prominent eyelashes, prominent or misshaped ears and a depressed nasal tip. - 15.
+Individuals with Kabuki syndrome often have long palpebral fissures with eversion of the outer third, arched eyebrows with sparse outer half, prominent eyelashes, prominent or misshaped ears and a depressed nasal tip. - 17.
 Persistent fetal pads on the fingers is a common trait found in Kabuki syndrome.
-It is considered a dermatoglyphic abnormality. - 16.
-The scrunchy face is not a characteristic used for diagnosing, but one of the wonderful traits about Kabuki syndrome. - 17.
-75% or more of individuals with Kabuki syndrome will have a mutation on the KMT2D (MLL2) gene. - 18.
+It is considered a dermatoglyphic abnormality. - 18.
+The scrunchy face is not a characteristic used for diagnosing, but a trait frequently seen in individuals with Kabuki syndrome. - 19.
+75% or more of individuals with Kabuki syndrome will have a mutation on the KMT2D (MLL2) gene. - 20.
 If a person does not show a mutation on the KMT2D gene, it does not mean they do not have Kabuki syndrome.
-It may indicate that another gene is mutated. - 19.
-Feeding issues are almost always an issue early in life. - 20.
+It may indicate that another gene is mutated. - 21.
+Feeding issues are almost always an issue early in life. - 22.
 Oral fixation is another trait of Kabuki syndrome.
-The need for oral stimulation goes beyond the normal hand-to-mouth seen in young children. - 21.
-One of the features of Kabuki syndrome is beautiful, long eyelashes and large eyes. - 22.
-Excessive drooling in the early years is common in Kabuki syndrome. - 23.
+The need for oral stimulation goes beyond the normal hand-to-mouth seen in young children. - 23.
+Excessive drooling in the early years is common in Kabuki syndrome. - 24.
 Another condition of Kabuki syndrome is hip dysplasia.
-This condition, like others, is not present in all cases. - 24.
-The first gene recognized to be responsible for Kabuki syndrome was discovered in 2010 at the University of Washington. - 25.
-Seizures can occur in Kabuki syndrome.
+This condition, like others, is not present in all cases. - 25.
+Renal (kidney) anomalies can occur in Kabuki syndrome.